cabloy/zova/zova-docs/guide/vue/pinia.md

 ```

 - line 6: Use the `@Use` decorator function to pass in the store bean's identifier
-- line 7: Declare a variable of type `StoreCounterLike`
+- line 7: Declare a variable of type `StoreCounter`
 - Then you can directly access the properties and methods of `$$counter`